City of Albuquerque BioPark Zoo Penguin Chill

 Albuquerque, New Mexico

-Alvine Aquatics provided design services through design development of the life support systems for this facility.
+Alvine Engineering provided design services through design development of the life support systems for this facility.
 The facility features a 75,589-gallon main tank, above-ground and underwater guest view areas, a large interactive educational area, and an outdoor deck overlooking the zoo’s main park.